Snapbrillia/quadraticvoting/src/README.md

 - Datum attached to the UTxO carrying `S` is proper, and increments the number of registered projects by 1,

-- Exactly 1 token is being minted (`P`), such that its token name is the unique identifier of the project (i.e hash of the specified UTxO),
+- Exactly 2 tokens are being minted (`P`), such that their token names are the unique identifier of the project (i.e hash of the specified UTxO),

-- The output UTxO carrying this fresh `P` token, also carries the registration fee's Lovelaces.
+- One of the output UTxOs carrying this fresh `P` asset, also carries the registration fee's Lovelaces,

+- The other `P` asset is stored in a UTxO, where its datum hold the static info of the project (label, requested amount, etc.).

 To avoid redundancy, most of these checks can probably be done only by the validator.
 And to prevent arbitrary minting, presence of `S` might suffice to